petersn/tinysr/README.md

 * Dynamic Time Warping to match against the vocabulary.

 If you use my code, I'd love it if you dropped me a line at <snp@mit.edu>.
+There's a LaTeX file in `docs` describing how TinySR works, and the compiled PDF is here: http://www.mit.edu/~snp/tinysr.pdf

 The code is divided into the following directories:
 * `apps`: Contains programs that link against `tinysr.o`.
 The makefile is set up to automatically compile anything matching `*.c` in `apps` against `tinysr.o`.